What Is Identity Theft?

 Use caution when giving out your personal information.
-Scam artists “phish” for victims by pretending to be banks, stores, or government agencies.
-They do this over the phone, aka “vishing,” in emails, in postal mail, and sometimes in person.
+Scam artists “phish” for victims by pretending to be banks, stores, shipping companies, or government agencies.
+They do this over the phone (called “vishing”), in emails, in postal mail, and sometimes in person.
 Phishers will attempt to scam you at your home or office.

 Treat your trash carefully.
-Shred or destroy papers containing your personal information including credit card offers and “convenience checks” that you don't use.
+Shred or destroy papers containing your personal information including credit card offers and “convenience checks” you don't use.
 Remember that Dumpster-diving is an increasingly lucrative and common occurrence.
 The Federal Trade Commission recommends everyone purchase a shredder.

 Protect your postal mail.
 Retrieve mail promptly.
 Discontinue delivery while out of town.